Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[CONVENTION] Three safe options, best first:**

 1. **Add two new `TaxiNodes.dbc` rows** for your route's endpoints and use those IDs.
-This is what Blizzard does — every transport route has dedicated nodes named like `Transport, <place>`.
-They are not flight masters, so they never appear in the flight network.
+This is what Blizzard *usually* does — most transport routes use dedicated nodes named `Transport, <place>`.
+   **Set both `MountCreatureID` columns to `0`.** That is the property that keeps a node out of the faction taxi masks and out of the nearest-taxi-node lookup; the check is per faction, so even one non-zero entry makes the node a live flight-master position for that side with no NPC there — and because that lookup runs on the flight master's own coordinates, a stray node at a dock can hijack a nearby real flight master.
+Never clone a flight-master row as a template without zeroing these.
+Blizzard is not consistent here, so do not verify the pattern by sampling: several shipped routes end at genuine flight-master nodes, and the gunship paths use `-1`.
+Copy the dedicated-node pattern, not those.
 2. **Use a pair nothing else uses.** In stock data `(0, 0)` is free — but **verify that in your own copy first**, because it is an attractive default that custom content often grabs.
 3. **Reuse the endpoints of the route you are mirroring** — only after confirming no other path